briannaflynn/seg_utils/README.md

 # seg_utils

 TODO: Improve Documentation
-* create a new demo.ipynb for the new jsonextract script
+* create a new demo.ipynb for the new jsonextract.py script
 * add to documentation information about required and optional args

 Segmentation utilities for the Narasimhan Lab